rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 Beyond that the chapters are much more in a state of flux.
 Reader beware.
 My writing methodology is to just vomit out whatever is in my head, just to get material, and then go back and think through presentation, test code, refine, and so on.
 Whatever is checked in in these later chapters may be wrong and not ready for your use.

 Finally, nothing has been spell checked or proof read yet.
-I with IPython Notebook had spell check, but it doesn't seem to.
+I wish IPython Notebook had spell check, but it doesn't seem to.

 Motivation